 Volunteers benefit from 21st century leadership professional development (focused on critical thinking, creative problem solving, effective communication, extreme collaboration, and global insights), visibility and recognition from their company, as well as human-centered design training, cultural exposure, and the opportunity to give back using professional and technical expertise.
 Our alumni volunteers often describe the experience as “life changing” and “inspirational”.

-The cost of participation is $5,000 plus airfare.
+The cost of participation varies per project - please contact us to learn more.
+Program costs do not cover airfare.
 A limited number of partial scholarships are available for individual volunteers.
 In addition, individual volunteers can use our Fundly platform (www.fundly.com/team4tech) to raise support from coworkers, family and friends.

 - In-country expenses including accommodations, meals, local transportation, and project implementation supplies.

 - Start-up matching grants of up to $15,000 for our NGO partners so that they can purchase the necessary hardware, software and peripherals needed to get their technology implementation up and running.

 - Team4Tech project management expenses including salary costs for those who are finding, vetting and developing potential projects; working with partners including NGOs, company partners, and volunteers; researching technology solutions and assessment tools; developing our leadership training curriculum, plus the typical lean start-up expenses of IT, phone, etc. When possible, we leverage donated office space, volunteer expertise, and pro bono support to keep costs as low as possible.

 Additionally, donations support our scholarship fund that assists qualified volunteers who are not able to pay the full cost per project and/or alumni volunteers who participate as team coaches.